 Mukteshwar is dotted with numerous budgeted as well as luxurious hotels and holiday homes with a little colonial touch.
 You can choose to stay either near main Mukteshwar town or an offbeat location.
 Set amidst surreal environment, Club Ten Pine Lodge is a perfect accommodation option for peace seekers.
 I stayed at this comfy cottage in Mukteshwar offering stunning views of hills and terraced valley.

 Away from all the hubbub of urban life, this quaint hill treat in Uttarakhand is just best for spending a peaceful weekend.
-I stood in the balcony to see sun bidding goodbye to Mukteshwar hills.
+Relax in the balcony, looking at the sun bidding goodbye to Mukteshwar hills.
 It was mesmerizing to see zillion glittering stars at night during my stay at this wonderful cottage in Mukteshwar.

 Bonfire along with lip-smacking snacks is the best way to enjoy evenings in Mukteshwar.
 Stay at this elegant boutique cottage and get soaked in the tranquility offered by the nature.

-Situated in the lap of Kumaon Himalayas, this hill retreat in Uttarakhand provides few options for sightseeing.
-Have your breakfast and get ready to explore some major and lesser-known attractions in Mukteshwar.
+Situated in the lap of Kumaon Himalayas, this quaint hill retreat in Uttarakhand provides few options for sightseeing.
+Have your breakfast and head out to explore some major and lesser-known attractions in Mukteshwar.

-If you are an adventure and nature lover then do take a small walk amidst lush forest area surrounding Mukteshwar Temple.
-It’s amazing to breathe fresh smell of coniferous woods.
+If you are an adventure and nature lover, then do take a small nature walk amidst lush forest area surrounding Mukteshwar Temple.
+It’s amazing to breathe fresh smell of coniferous woods unlike the contaminated air in cities like Delhi.
 Wear good sports shoes for a hassle-free experience.